-(Councillor Strengiel left the room during the consideration of
+(Councillor Strengiel left the room during the consideration

-be decided.
+to be decided.
 He took no part in the discussion or vote on the

 planning application)